Early-Career Opportunities

 Nurse or Allied Health Professional Education Awards

-The Nurse or Allied Health Professional awards consist of up to 5 awards offered in two categories: Early Career and Developing Nations.
-The number of awards in each category will be approximately equal with the final numbers determined by the quality of applications received.
-The awards provide opportunities for Nurse and Allied Health presenters of high rated abstracts to grow professionally by attending educational sessions, networking and developing professional relationships with colleagues from around the world.
+The Nurse or Allied Health Professional awards consist of up to five awards offered in two categories: Early Career and Developing Nations.
+The number of awards in each category will be approximately equal to the final numbers determined by the quality of applications received.
+The awards provide opportunities for Nurse and Allied Health presenters of high-rated abstracts to grow professionally by attending educational sessions, networking, and developing professional relationships with colleagues from around the world.

-Eligibility Criteria for Nurse or Allied Health Professional Award
+Eligibility Criteria for Nurse or Allied Health Professional Awards:

 • Submit (as presenter) and have accepted an abstract for WCLC